olliw42/mLRS-docu/docs/WIRELESS_BRIDGE.md

 Some Tx modules allow the wireless bridge to be configured from the Tx module, CLI, Lua script or OLED (this depends on the hardware of the Tx module); see [Parameters](PARAMETERS.md).
 Otherwise, the wireless bridge needs to be configured in the Arduino sketch and a new firmware has to be compiled and uploaded with each change.

+## SSID / Name / Password

+The wireless bridge is per default configured to a SSID or Name which follows the pattern "mLRS-xxxx yyy", where xxxx is a 4 digit number generated from the MAC of the device (thus a sort of a GUID) and yyy is either "AP TCP", "AP UDP", "STA UDP", "BT" or "BLE".
+For instance, it could be "mLRS-4983 AP UDP".

+Per default, for TCP and UDP, a password is not set, whereas for UDPSTA the password is set to "mLRS-" plus the bindphrase.
+For instance, it could be "mLRS-mlrs.0".

+For some Tx modules it is possible to configure the password used for TCP, UDP and UDPSTA via the CLI.
+For these Tx modules it is also possible to set the SSID used by UDPSTA per CLI.

+Otherwise they need to be set in the Arduino skecth and the firmware needs to be recompiled by the user.

 ## DIY Builds

 ### Hardware Selection & Configuration